mikekoul/git_homework/thoughts.md

 Two new strategies
 1. Using my calendar to keep me motivated, efficient, and on time
 2. Reaching out to classmates more to start building working relationships

+Shout to Danielle S who is also in Mod 0.
+We are roommates and it has been really helpful to have someone to share the experience with during this time.